 The below post was originally written in January, 2020, shortly after returning from Disney’s Dopey Challenge.
-One fun and exciting piece was omitted.
-I was filmed, photographed, and interviewed by a Disney+ film production crew for a Disney Insider docuseries while running the Dopey Challenge.
+One fun & exciting piece was omitted.
+I was filmed, photographed, & interviewed by a Disney+ film production crew for a Disney Insider docuseries while running the Dopey Challenge.
 With the episode’s release, I can share about my amazing experience!
-(This is “part A,” the balance of the post, Dopey Challenge Tips, remains the same.)
+(This is “part 1,” the balance of the post, Dopey Challenge Tips, remains the same.)

 First, it was a great experience!
 The staff was incredibly friendly, helpful, and professional from the first email until now.
-This (being filmed) doesn’t happen to me often, frankly never, until this opportunity.
+Being filmed doesn’t happen to me often, frankly never, until this opportunity.
 I was no “pro,” but they always put me at ease.

-You may wonder how/why I was chosen, as I kind of wondered that myself initially. 😉 I believe I was chosen due to my involvement with Team in Training, my passion for Disney, runDisney events, and my cancer story (23 year cancer survivor).
+You may wonder how/why I was chosen, as I kind of wondered that myself initially.
+I believe I was chosen due to my Team in Training involvement , my passion for Disney, runDisney events, and my cancer story (25 year cancer survivor).
 Disney+ producers (through Team in Training’s cooperation) interviewed several “TNT” participants before they chose just two.

 The phone screening interview was a bit nerve-racking as it took place during rush hour as I was driving home.
 A few days passed without any news, and I concluded I wasn’t chosen.
-Needless to say, I was ecstatic with the arrival of their email with the news I was chosen!
-And, even more excited to hear a fellow teammate, Scotty, was also chosen.
+Needless to say, I was ecstatic with the arrival of their email with the news I was in!
+And, even more excited to hear a fellow Team in Training teammate, Scotty, was also chosen.